scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 However, they do not have any alternate support for accessing snippets from menus in the GUI.
 Instead, we had to create IPython magics for each snippet that load the snippet's code into the code cell.
 This system would also work on Colab and may be preferred by expert users because the snippet names used to invoke magic are under autocompletetion.
-That is, the user enters the start of a name and Ipython suggests the remainder of the name in a pop-up menu.
+That is, the user enters the start of a name and IPython suggests the remainder of the name in a pop-up menu.
 We offer a variant library that inserts a commented out copy of the code that has been annotated with the sites that are to be edited by the user.

 Opportunities for Interoperability